gek169/gek169/README.md

 I have written server backend implementations (some of which are on github) using node, docker, nginx, apache2, and even in plain C (I have two separate http servers written in c, actually)

 I first learned about web development at university but I have had a lot of fun doing it on my own.
+I have plans to study it further.

 ### Notable passion projects I have written or contributed to available on my github:
-* TinyGL- the ultimate portable graphics library, C89 compatible (Derived from Fabrice Bellard's TinyGL)
+* TinyGL- the penultimate portable graphics library, C99 compatible (Derived from Fabrice Bellard's TinyGL)
 * C-Chads- free software programming group I founded.
 * SISA-16- a tiny RISC load/store architecture with its own assembly language and recursively macro-enabled assembler.
 I plan to write my own forth-like programming language for it, which I will call "Fifth" but I haven't gotten around to it yet.
 * Wallpapers- Wallpapers created for the Debian project, Ubuntu, Arch, Gentoo, and other Linux distributions.
 * GSGE- Gek's Simple Game Engine, a free multithreaded, windows/linux/mac game engine which uses OpenGL 3.3, GLFW, GLM, and C++11.
 One of my oldest projects here on Github (Definitely needs a refactor).
 Comes with a variety of tools for manipulating OBJ files and defines its own OBJ file format extensions to support per-vertex color and even bone weights.
 Comes with Blender export scripts for this format as well as the custom animation format of the engine.
-* C_GE- Miniature game engine written in pure C99.
+* C_GE- Miniature game engine written in pure C99, fully featured lua binding plus physics engine.
 * P5_Game- game engine and some sketches, written in P5.js.
 Also has some fun stuff written with three js and cannon js.
 * SDF Tracer- a marching raytracer written in C which is designed to be easily extended.
-* ChadMath- a public domain GLU replacement with collision detection routines which is SIMD accelerated by GCC and Clang on supported platforms.
+* ChadMath- a public domain GLU replacement with bonus collision detection routines which is SIMD accelerated by GCC and Clang on supported platforms.
+(3dMath.h)
-* ChadPhys- a public domain physics engine for games (In alpha development)
+* ChadPhys- a public domain physics engine for games (chadphys.h)
 * Kernel8/Kernel9- functional intermediate representation language for high-performance secure computing, with an emphasis on parallelism and defined behavior in C11 (Kernel8) and C++11 (Kernel9) respectively.
 * tobjparse.h- a tiny public domain C99 OBJ parser capable of parsing GSGE compatible OBJ files, including the vertex color extension.
 * AIStateMachines- a custom language for expressing state machines, designed to make writing game logic that is massively parallel much easier.